 IntroductionThe large cats of Africa, Lion, Leopard and Cheetah all live within a social hierarchy with dominant males in an area having breeding rights.
 Lions are a social species and live in prides whereas the Cheetah is more solitary with the males living in small coalitions and the females living alone or with their young.
 Leopards are solitary animals with males and females living apart.

-Cats scratching trees enables them to keep their claws sharp and clean.
+Why do Cats scratch trees?Cats scratching trees enables them to keep their claws sharp and clean.
 Cats also use this action to stretch the tendons that flex the claws in order to remove the build-up from the sheath area.

-The Lion is the most social of the felids.
+Which of the Cats is the most social?The Lion is the most social of the felids.
 Their pride usually consists of siblings, half-siblings or even strangers.
 No one really knows why coalitions are formed, but it is suspected that it is to ensure that strong genes are carried as there would be certain males who are allowed to mate with the females.

 Some females of a pride may follow brothers who have been evicted and form a new group.
 These new prides will occupy unclaimed territory, and on some occasions, the females may return to their previous territory to give birth.
 This is said to be triggered by memory, which is logical, but is considered uncommon behaviour.

-Despite their reputation the large cats of Africa do have their enemies.
+What enemy does a predator have?Despite their reputation the large cats of Africa do have their enemies.
 The lion may be top of the predator chain but it is not uncommon for individuals to be attacked and killed by Hyenas.
 Buffalo have been known to kill Lions but this usually only happens during a hunt when the buffalo is fighting back.

 Leopards tread warily of Lions and Hyenas which have been known to attack and kill them and although Leopards prey on Baboons it is not uncommon for Baboons to retaliate and kill the Leopard.
 Cheetahs are at the bottom of the predator chain and all other predators are their enemies.